SCT-lab/ProteusCafe/README.md

 ## Usage and Citation
 You are free to use this project for academic research.
 If you do so, please reference the project as follows:

-William Hurst, Gert Kootstra, Cafe Proteus, Social Creative Technologies Lab, Wageningen University, 2026, https://github.com/SCT-lab/ProteusCafe
+William Hurst, Cafe Proteus, Social Creative Technologies Lab, Wageningen University, 2026, https://github.com/SCT-lab/ProteusCafe

 <a href="https://www.wur.nl/en.htm"><img src="https://github.com/SCT-lab/DigiFungi/blob/main/images/Wur-logo.png" alt="WUR" width="100"></a>